 Electoral Advertising is a Women’s Media Policy Nightmare

-The author, who directs Media Equity Collaborative, demonstrates why super PACs and the corporations controlling the airways pose a threat to fair media treatment for women.
+The author, who directs Media Equity Collaborative, demonstrates why super PACs and the corporate media controlling the airways pose a threat to fair media treatment for women.

 What do super PACs swimming in money have to do with a gendered view on media policy?
 EVERYTHING.